Nota-NetsPresso/netspresso-trainer/docs/components/augmentation.md

 ### ColorJitter

+- This augmentation follows the [ColorJitter](https://pytorch.org/vision/0.15/generated/torchvision.transforms.ColorJitter.html?highlight=colorjitter#torchvision.transforms.ColorJitter) in torchvision library.

 ### Identity

+- Identity passing.
+No changes in data.

 ### Normalize

+- Normalize the value to follow the distribution.
+It is mostly used in converting from pillow image to `torch.Tensor`.

 ### Pad

+- Pad an image.
+This augmentation follows the [Pad](https://pytorch.org/vision/0.15/generated/torchvision.transforms.Pad.html#torchvision.transforms.Pad) in torchvision library.

 ### PadIfNeeded

+- Relatively pad an image to get the final image with the given size.
+This augmentation follows the [PadIfNeeded](https://albumentations.ai/docs/api_reference/augmentations/geometric/transforms/#albumentations.augmentations.geometric.transforms.PadIfNeeded) in albumentations library.

 ### RandomCrop

+- Crop the given image at a random location.
+This augmentation follows the [RandomCrop](https://pytorch.org/vision/0.15/generated/torchvision.transforms.RandomCrop.html#torchvision.transforms.RandomCrop) in torchvision library.

 ### RandomHorizontalFlip

+- Horizontally flip the given image randomly with a given probability.
+This augmentation follows the [RandomHorizontalFlip](https://pytorch.org/vision/0.15/generated/torchvision.transforms.RandomHorizontalFlip.html#torchvision.transforms.RandomHorizontalFlip) in torchvision library.

 ### RandomResizedCrop

+- Crop a random portion of image with different aspect of ratio in width and height, and resize it to a given size.
+This augmentation follows the [RandomResizedCrop](https://pytorch.org/vision/0.15/generated/torchvision.transforms.RandomResizedCrop.html#torchvision.transforms.RandomResizedCrop) in torchvision library.

 ### RandomVerticalFlip

+- Vertically flip the given image randomly with a given probability.
+This augmentation follows the [RandomVerticalFlip](https://pytorch.org/vision/0.15/generated/torchvision.transforms.RandomVerticalFlip.html#torchvision.transforms.RandomVerticalFlip) in torchvision library.

 ### Resize

+- Naively resize the input image to the given size.
+This augmentation follows the [Resize](https://pytorch.org/vision/0.15/generated/torchvision.transforms.Resize.html#torchvision.transforms.Resize) in torchvision library.

 ### ToTensor

+- Convert from pillow image to `torch.Tensor` by transposing dimensions and changing `dtype` from `uint8` to `float32` if needed.

 ## Gradio demo for simulating the transform